Pavel Soukenik

 Thanks to Zipf’s law, it takes only a small number of chorded shortcuts to improve one half of all the typing we do.

 Trained stenographers type at over 200 words per minute.
-This is because stenotype machines use chords of simultaneous key presses to input whole words at a time.
-Unsurprisingly, it takes years to master this skill.
+This is possible because stenotype machines use chords of simultaneous key presses to input whole words at a time.
+Unsurprisingly, mastering this skill by learning the chords for all the words takes years.

-Because languages follow Zipf’s law – the second most frequent word appears half as often as the first, the third one appears one third as often as the first, etc. – it turns out that half of all our written text is made out of just about 100 words.
+But because languages follow Zipf’s law (the second most frequent word appears half as often as the first, the third appears one third as often as the first etc.) it turns out that half of all our written text is made out of just about 100 words.
 When I did a quick check on The Lord of the Rings, that number was 66 words.

-How many words do you think it takes in your writing?
-And what if you had a way to enter just those frequent words really efficiently?
+What if you had a way to type those very frequent words really efficiently?

 A keyboard input that could accept normal typing as well as simple chords for a few dozen words would make a hugely disproportionate impact on the amount of typing.

-While there are software tools for chorded entry, I could not find any tool or script that decently handles a hybrid of regular typing together with chords of more than two keys.
-Because I knew chorded entry would bring greater comfort and speed even if used with only a few chords, I created ZipChord and made it available for free.
+While there are software tools deditated to chorded entry, I could not find any tool or script that decently handles a hybrid of regular typing together with chords of two or more keys.
+Because I knew chorded entry would bring greater comfort and speed even if used for only a few words, I created ZipChord and made it available for free.

 Benefits #

-ZipChord allows you to define your own chords on the fly while you type, and to mix them in with regular typing.
-As discussed above, even a modest number of chords can replace a significant amount of typing.
+ZipChord allows you to mix regular typing with chorded key shortcuts to produce full words.
+It uses simple dictionaries with the list of chords and corresponding words and lets you define your own chords on the fly while you type.
+Thanks to Zipf’s law, even a modest number of chords can replace a significant amount of typing.
 In addition, ZipChord has a few more tricks that make typing easier:

 Smart Spaces #

-When mixing chords and normal typing, ZipChord is inserting (and removing) extra spaces as needed: When you enter a word using a chord, it will end with a ‘smart space,’ so you are ready to start typing or chording the next word.
+When mixing chords, normal typing, and shorthands, ZipChord can insert and remove spaces as needed: When you enter a word using a chord, it will append a ‘smart space,’ so you are ready to start typing or chording the next word.
+But if the next thing you type is for example a comma, that extra space gets removed.

 That’s nice, but… #

 It is true that the most frequent words tend to also be fairly short.
 In the text I analyzed, the average length of the top 100 words is 3.4 characters.
-Is the improvement worth it?
+Is the improvement offered by chords worth it?

 To type the most frequent word in English (the), you need to press and release four keys in the correct sequence: T, H, E, and Space.
-To type it with ZipChord, you can press and release two keys simultaneously, and you can place them conveniently on the home row.
+To type it with ZipChord, you can press and release two keys simultaneously, and you can even place these keys conveniently on the home row.

 Yes, unfortunately.
-It is possible to make this process easier by mapping the chords to letters that make up the words or by using some logical structure that makes sense to you personally.
+The learning can be made easier by mapping the chords to letters that make up the words or by using some logical structure that makes sense to you personally.
+You can learn by following dynamically displayed hints, and either amuse an existing starting dictionary, or come up with your own chords.

-Because of Zipf’s law, each lower-ranked word brings diminishing returns.
+Because of Zipf’s law, each lower-frequency word brings diminishing returns.
 This takes the pressure off learning many chords.
-Even a few can make your typing more comfortable.
-And you can always use regular key entry.
+Even a few can make your typing faster and more comfortable.

-The statistics given for English are a actually quite universal across all languages.
-There isn’t anything in ZipChord that is language specific. with
+The statistics of Zip’s law are a actually quite universal across all languages.
+There isn’t anything in ZipChord that is language specific.

 This has been, in my experience, the biggest challenge.
 The more absorbed I get into something, the more often I forget to use chords where I could.
-On the other hand, even if I didn’t use any chords for a while, my typing speed and comfort would not be negatively impacted.
+The good news is that you may use as much or as little chords and shorthands as you like, because the tool is based around hybrid entry, so it gets out of your way.

 … not all keyboards support N-key rollover #

-Depending on the physical keyboard and the specific keys involved, the keyboard might not be able to correctly send all the keys to the computer.
+Depending on the physical keyboard and the specific keys involved, the keyboard might not be sending all the simultaneous key presses to the computer.

-While this limitation would be a blocker for stenotype emulation, if the goal is to define shortcuts for a few hundred words, your chords can be easily limited to mostly two- and some three-key chords.
+While this limitation would be a blocker if your dictionary wants to replicate stenotyping, if the goal is to define shortcuts for up to a few hundred words, your chords can be easily limited to mostly two- and three-key chords.
 The vast majority of keyboards will process these chords correctly.

 … it only works on Windows #